bhushanmaghade/LocNet_App/Readme.md

-# LocNet: GNSS Position Optimizer API
+# LocNet: GNSS Position Optimizer

 **LocNet** is a backend API service designed to estimate the **True Position** from noisy GNSS (Global Navigation Satellite System) data.
 It exposes REST endpoints to process GPS data using statistical filters and Deep Learning models.